 Kayak on the Hudson River with Downtown Boathouse to take in the gorgeous harbor and cityscape views.

 Downtown Boathouse – Manhattan & Governors Island

-On weekends, holidays and select weekday evenings, the Downtown Boathouse offers free kayaking on the Hudson River at Pier 26.
-The volunteers are also on Governors Island on Saturdays, though the dock is being repaired and opening dates for 2016 are TBD.
-Organizers expect to open on Governors Island in late June or early July.
+On weekends, holidays, and select weekday evenings, the Downtown Boathouse offers free kayaking on the Hudson River at Pier 26.
+The volunteers are also on Governors Island on Saturdays.
 Expect to get a little wet when you kayak.
 The Boathouse suggests wearing a bathing suit, but we didn't and found that on a hot summer day, we dried off quickly.
 Children under 16 need to be accompanied by an adult and only one kid is permitted per boat.
-If you'd like more supervision, the volunteer organization also runs kayaking classes every Wednesday evening.
+If you'd like more supervision, the volunteer organization also runs kayaking classes on select weekday evenings.